Guest Post: Simplicity 1318 Jacket

 Posted in Guest Posts on Saturday the 18th March 2017 by Vicki Ormerod

-I have to say that I do love a kimono jacket.
+I have to say that I do love this style of jacket.
 Whilst I own a couple of ready to wear jackets like this I still wanted more so instead of buying another I decided that I would make one myself.
 Now that we can allow ourselves to turn our thoughts to Spring it seemed like the perfect time to do this.
 This jacket will easily see you through Spring, Summer and Autumn.

 I really wanted a floral print, as I am a sucker for anything floral.
 I also needed a lovely light/medium weight drapey fabric.
 This Viscose Fabric I chose from Minerva is a really pretty viscose crepe fabric and is the perfect weight for this project.
 I really craved a background colour of blue as I knew I would wear this with jeans, denim shorts and white or navy linen trousers.
 Blue would be perfect to accompany all of these.

 You will need very little supplies for this project.
 Aside from your fabric, you will need a small amount of Fusible Interfacing.
 Matching thread of course (use Minerva's matching thread service!), and basic sewing supplies that you probably already have including fabric scissors or rotary cutter and mat, pins and a needle for some hand sewing.